Free USA shipping. Free international shipping for orders above $200.

 The silhouette.
 Usually sketched during the conceptualizing and prototyping stages.
 After over ten years of design experience, I have developed a visual memory of different styles, lines, patterns, as well as a way to constantly draw inspiration from the environment, such that this process has become rather quick and intuitive.
 However, to fully analyze and plan a design, I digitize the raw sketches and create virtual renderings that accurately illustrate the proportion, details and materials.

-Once a design has been determined, I proceed to draft the paper patterns, which will later be used as a template for the cutting of the fabric.
+Once a design has been determined, we proceed to draft the paper patterns, which will later be used as a template for the cutting of the fabric.
 The paper patterns also contain sewing instructions for the seam finishing, closures etc.

 Pattern-drafting is, in fact, my favorite part of the entire garment creation process.
 It is the bridge between the idea and the product.
 During this stage, I start to see the proportions, shapes, and all the missing details come to life.